Skip to content

 Distributed Content Generation

-This page covers the serialization mechanisms that enable content generation (LLM structured output, image generation, PDF extraction) to run across Temporal worker processes.
+This page covers the serialization mechanisms that enable content generation (LLM structured output, image generation, PDF extraction, web search) to run across Temporal worker processes.
 For the broader Temporal architecture — LibraryCrate propagation, deferred hydration, per-workflow scoping — see Temporal Integration.

 The Two Serialization Challenges